swe.: Svart trumpetsvamp | nor.: Sort trompetsopp | fin.: Mustatorvisieni | dt.: Herbsttrompete, Totentrompete

 The hollow and funnel-shaped fruiting body is turned up like a trumpet at the edge and reaches a diameter of up to 12 cm.
 The surface is tomentose to flaky and has a brown-gray or soot-grey to black colour.
 The smooth outside is usually coloured light grey.

 Prepare them in a way that showcases their flavourful aroma.
 Even though they are also great in mixed mushroom dishes we prefer them solo – especially if used fresh.
-Some mushrooms that mix well are chantarelles, craterelles or milder species like hedgehog msuhrooms and shaggy manes.
+Some mushrooms that mix well are chanterelles, craterelles or milder species like hedgehog mushrooms and shaggy manes.

 Black trumpets – 140 gram (fresh)